Xandeum (XAND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Xandeum Historical Price

-According to the latest data gathered on Xandeum live price page, the current price of Xandeum is 0.01138742USD.
-The circulating supply of Xandeum(XAND) is 1.34B XAND , giving it a market capitalization of $15.24M.
+According to the latest data gathered on Xandeum live price page, the current price of Xandeum is 0.00826546USD.
+The circulating supply of Xandeum(XAND) is 1.34B XAND , giving it a market capitalization of $11.10M.

 The Xandeum Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XAND based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.